RTradeLtd/xreplb/README.md

 # benchmark workflow

-The following benchmark workflow is meant to simulate general functioning of IPFS + IPFS Cluster in an environment similar to what Temporal does, which is letting users upload files and then triggering a replication update to the IPFS Cluster pinset.
-In summary:
+Where possible we will make benchmark workflow the same however there will be some slight variations

+## flow 1

 * Add all test files 1 by 1 to TemporalX/Go-IPFS
 * Add all new replication pinset updates 1-by-1 to TemporalX/IPFS Cluster

-### results

-* TemporalX took 128 seconds to reach convergence on 1000 pins
-* IPFS Cluster took 1020 seconds to reach convergence on the same 1000 pins

-# errors
+## flow 2

+Unfortunately it's not possible to send a bulk update to IPFS Cluster about update to the pinsets, you need to add updates 1-by-1

+* Add all test files 1 by 1 to TemporalX/Go-IPFS
+* Bulk add new replication pinset to TemporalX (pin-by-pin update to IPFS Cluster)

+## flow 3

+TemporalX doesn't currently support folder uploads, so IPFS Cluster has the advantage here

+* Add directory to IPFS Cluster + pin root
+* Add test files 1 by 1 to TemporalX + bulk pin

-## a note on temporalx replication errors
+# a note on temporalx replication errors

 One of the great things about TemporalX's replication is that it can do run-time error recovering, some of the loops may run faster than temporalx being able to process replication updates and you'll see errors like so: